Sierra Leone: Early history

 Sierra Leone's history is marked by continuous human habitation for at least 2,500 years, influenced by migrations from across Africa.
 Iron technology had been adopted by the 9th century and agriculture established by 1000 AD along the coast.
 Climate shifts over centuries altered the ecological zones, influencing migration and conquest dynamics.

-The region's dense tropical rainforest and swamps, coupled with the presence of the tsetse fly which carried a disease fatal to horses and the zebu cattle used by the Mandé people, provided natural defenses against invasions by the Mandinka Empire and other African empires, and limited influence by the Mali Empire.
+The region's dense tropical rainforest and swamps, coupled with the presence of the tsetse fly which carried a disease fatal to horses and the zebu cattle used by the Mandé people, provided natural defences against invasions by the Mandinka Empire and other African empires, and limited influence by the Mali Empire.
 The introduction of Islam by Susu traders, merchants and migrants in the 18th century further enriched the culture, eventually establishing a strong foothold in the north.
 The conquest by Samory Touré in the northeast solidified Islam among the Yalunka, Kuranko and Limba people.

 European trading

 The 15th century marked the beginning of European interaction with Sierra Leone, highlighted by Portuguese explorer Pedro de Sintra mapping the region in 1462 and naming it after the lioness mountains.
 This naming has been subject to historical reinterpretation, suggesting earlier European knowledge of the region.
 Following Sintra, European traders established fortified posts, engaging primarily in the slave trade, which shaped the socio-economic landscape significantly.

-Traders from Europe, such as the Dutch Republic, England and France started to establish trading stations.
+Traders from European countries such as the Dutch Republic, England and France, started to establish trading stations.
 These stations quickly began to primarily deal in slaves, who were brought to the coast by indigenous traders from interior areas.
 The Europeans made payments, called Cole, for rent, tribute, and trading rights, to the king of an area.
 Local Afro-European merchants often acted as middlemen, the Europeans advancing them goods to trade to indigenous merchants, most often for slaves and ivory.